 "Acting on a surprise visit from "his future" Claire, Logan less than ten hours to stop a murder - Matuzek's and his own."

-On this day in 1998, Weird Science aired "School Spirits."
-This served as the fourteenth episode in the program's fifth (and final) season, and here's the plot summary as provided by IMDB.com:
+On this day in 1998 (in the U.S.), Weird Science aired "School Spirits."
+Officially, this served as the fourteenth episode in the program's fifth (and final) season, and here's the plot summary as provided by IMDB.com:

 "Ghosts from past Farber High School teachers don't want the library built over the old facility lounge."